-2017 NFL Mock Draft Pick (as of 12/24): Myles Garrett, DE and Cam Robinson, OT
+2017 NFL Mock Draft Pick (as of 2/20): Myles Garrett, DE and Jalen Tabor, CB

-The Browns will have to draft a quarterback early in Round 1 in the next couple of years.
+The Browns will have to draft a quarterback early in Round 1 at some point in the next couple of years.
 After preferring Jared Goff to Carson Wentz in the 2016 NFL Draft and then passing on taking Wentz, one can't be sure Cleveland will take a quarterback with one of its first-rounders in the 2017 NFL Draft.

 San Francisco 49ers: Christian Kirk, WR, Texas A&M